Upload Files to Firebase Storage with JavaScript

 const metadata = { contentType: file.type };

-- Create the file upload task, this file upload task will be handled by the
+- Create the file upload task, which will be handled by the

 .put()

-method on storage child.
-This task is a Promise and hence we can easily operate on this task laterconst task = ref.child(name).put(file, metadata);
+method on the storage child.
+This task is a Promise, and hence we can efficiently operate on this task laterconst task = ref.child(name).put(file, metadata);

-The task also supports following methods to handle file upload:
+The task also supports the following methods to handle file upload:

 // Pause the upload